Belva Ann Lockwood: Early career

 Lockwood gradually determined to study law, instead of continuing teaching, and to leave upstate New York.

-In February 1866, Belva and her daughter Lura moved to Washington, D.C., as Belva believed it was the center of power in the United States and would provide good opportunities to advance in the legal profession.
+In February 1866, Belva Lockwood and her daughter Lura moved to Washington, D.C., as Lockwood believed it was the center of power in the United States and would provide good opportunities to advance in the legal profession.
 She opened a coeducational private school while exploring the study of law.
-In the mid-1860s, coeducation was unusual; most schools were separated by gender.
+In the mid-1860s, coeducation was unusual, and most schools were separated by gender.

 Second marriage

 In 1868, Belva remarried, this time to a man much older than she.
 Reverend Ezekiel Lockwood, an American Civil War veteran, was a Baptist minister and practicing dentist.
-They had a daughter Jessie (who died before her second birthday).
+They had a daughter, Jessie, who died before her second birthday.
 Lockwood supported his wife's desire for legal study as well as encouraged her to pursue subjects that interested her.
 She earned a Master of Arts from Syracuse University in 1871.
-Not only did Rev. Lockwood have progressive ideas about women's roles in society, he helped raise Belva's daughter Lura, from her first marriage.
+Not only did Rev. Lockwood have progressive ideas about women's roles in society, but he also helped raise Belva's daughter from her first marriage, Lura McNall.
 Ezekiel Lockwood died in late April 1877.
-In July 1879 Lockwood's daughter Lura McNall married DeForest Orme, a pharmacist.
+In July 1879, Lockwood's daughter Lura McNall married DeForest Orme, a pharmacist.

 Legal education

-According to Lockwood's later account to the Chicago Tribune, about 1870 she applied to the Columbian Law School in the District of Columbia.
+According to Lockwood's later account to the Chicago Tribune, about 1870, she applied to the Columbian Law School in the District of Columbia.
 The trustees refused to admit her, fearing she would distract the male students.
 She and several other women were finally admitted to the new National University School of Law (now the George Washington University Law School).
 Although she completed her coursework in May 1873, the law school refused to grant her a diploma because of her gender.

 Without a diploma, Lockwood could not gain admittance to the District of Columbia Bar.
 After a year, she wrote a letter to the President of the United States, Ulysses S. Grant, appealing to him as president ex officio of the National University Law School.
 She asked him for justice, stating she had passed all her courses and deserved to be awarded a diploma.
 In September 1873, within a week of having sent the letter, Lockwood received her Bachelor of Laws.
 She was 43 years old.